Conveniently located to serve The Woodlands, Houston, and Shenandoah

 Your doctor will give you instructions for showering and changing your dressings.
 And though you may not be able to stand straight at first, you should start walking as soon as possible.

 Surface stitches will be removed in five to seven days, and deeper sutures, with ends that protrude through the skin, will come out in two to three weeks.
-The dressing on your incision may be replaced by a support garment.
+A support garment may replace the dressing on your incision.

 GETTING BACK TO NORMAL